-If you are homeschooling or art education is not being incorporated into your classroom you might have the same feelings I do.
+If you are homeschooling or art education is not being incorporated into your classroom, you might have the same feelings I do.
 You long to provide your learners with art lessons that are more than just creating a craftivity or directed drawing, but don’t know how.

-Sure, you could do a ton of research, take a continuing education class or bring in an art teacher once a week, but with all of your other responsibilities…do you really have the time or energy?
+Sure, you could do a ton of research, take a continuing education class or bring in an art teacher once a week.
+But with all of your other responsibilities…do you really have the time or energy?
 Probably not.

 All I have to do is put in a DVD, grab the materials and let my son create with Ms. Volin.
 I know that he is learning important art concepts and principles while expressing himself creatively.
 He is learning to use new materials and being introduced to new skills that are age-appropriate.

 My son is growing as an artist and looks forward to his next art lesson.
 He doesn’t feel the pressure to create a perfect project and knows how to pause the DVD if he needs a little more time.
 Even better, he asks to create new projects based on the skills he is learning during his art lessons.